|

 people

-the fact of talking on the phone, even with a hands free headset, is
+argue that simply talking on the phone, even with a hands free

 distracting and dangerous.
 My personal opinion is that